crispy911127/katacoda-scenarios/automation-playground/step1.md

 The `Visualise Host` will show us what is deployed on the host, a good way to show what your scripts have deployed.

-This is like a blank canvas for you, I cant wait to see what you create!

-If you wish to use kubernetes for this artwork, please run the below:
+If you wish to use kubernetes for this, please run the below:

 `launch.sh`{{execute}}